How to make log structures: classifies log structures on

-\textsc{Step~2 The function $r$ is injective} We need to show: if two compatible log structures map to the same section of $\shLS_Y^\times$, then they are isomorphic as compatible log structures.
-Since $\varphi$ is a bijection, the two log structures must have isomorphic monoid sheaves compatibly with the respective embeddings of $\shO_Y^\times$ and now Lemma~\ref{lem-unique} implies that this isomorphism commutes with the map into $\shO_Y$, so the log structures are isomorphic.
+We need to show that if two compatible log structures give rise to the same extensions, then they are isomorphic as compatible log structures.
+If the extensions are the same then the two log structures must have isomorphic monoid sheaves compatibly with the respective embeddings of $\shO_Y^\times$ and the result follows from Lemma~\ref{lem-unique}.